FoxAllUp/Testing-WebServices/README.md

 - Mocha is used for API testing with Axios and Chai.
 - Tests are located in the `tests/` directory.
 - Run tests with the command: `npm test`.

-### WDIO Configuration

-- WebdriverIO is included as an optional testing framework.
-- The `wdio.conf.js` file is configured for:
-  - Mocha framework.
-  - Spec reporter for clear output.
-  - 60-second timeout for API calls.
-  - Headless Chrome (not used for API tests but required by WDIO).
-- Run tests with the command: `npm run test:wdio`.

 ## 📋 Sample Test Output